Borovany (Písek District)

 Borovany is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

 The village used to be surrounded by pine forests (in Czech bory), which gave the village its name.

 Geography

 Borovany is located about 17 km east of Písek and 40 km north of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is at 488 m above sea level.
-The village is situated on the shore of Velký Borovanský Pond.
+The village is situated on the shore of the fishpond Velký Borovanský rybník.

 History

 The first written mention of Borovany is from 1219.
 The village was part of the Bernartice estate.
 Two fortresses were built here around 1399.
 Adam Bechyně of Lažany took control in the mid-15th century and built a third fortress.
 In 1620, During the Thirty Years' War, all the peasants of Borovany were killed because of their armed resistance.
 Adam's grandson Oldřich sold Borovany to the Jesuits in 1623.
 The village was described as abandoned in 1657, but was later repopulated.